 1. a.
 Student/Team Leader: Grade:

 Email: Phone:

 b.
 Team Member: c.
 Team Member:

 2. Title of Project:

 3. School: School Phone:

 School Address:

 4. Adult Sponsor: Phone/Email:

-5. Does this project need SRC/IRB/IACUC or other pre-approval? ☐ Yes ☐ No Tentative start date:
+5. Does this project need SRC/IRB/IACUC or other pre-a pproval?
+Yes 🗆 No Tentative start date:

-6. Is this a continuation/progression from a previous year? ☐ Yes ☐ No If Yes: a.
-Attach the previous year's ☐ Abstract and ☐ Research Plan/Project Summary b.
-Explain how this project is new and different from previous years on ☐ Continuation/Research Progression Form (7)
+6. Is this a continuation/progression from a previous year? □ Yes □ No If Yes:

+a.
+Attach the previous year's □ Abstract and b.
+Explain how this project is new and different from progression Form (7)

 7. This year's experimentation/data collection:

 Actual Start Date: (mm/dd/yy) End Date: (mm/dd/yy)

-8. Where will you conduct your experimentation? (check all that apply)
+8. Where will you conduct your experimentation? (chec k all that apply)

-☐ Research Institution ☐ School ☐ Field ☐ Home ☐ Other:
+□ Research Institution □ School □ Field ☐ Home □ Other:

-9. Source of Data: □ Collected self/mentor □ Other Describe/url:
+9. Source of Data:

+Collected self/mentor Other Describe/url :

-10 .
-List name and address of all non-home and non-school work site(s):
+10. List the name and address of all non-home and non- virtually or on-site: school work site(s), whether you worked there

-Na me:
+Na ame

-Ad ldress:
+Ad ddress:

-Ph em one/ nail
+none/nail

+11. .
+Complete a Research Plan/Project Summary follow and attach to this form. ing the Research Plan/Project Summary instructions